evankins/202-Project-1/README.md

 ### Description

 This is a shoot 'em up a la Galaga or Space Invaders.
-This was made in the Unity engine using C#.
+This school project was made in the Unity engine using C#.

 The player controls a tank as enemies approach from the right.
 The game will only end once you die.